As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

 Contrary to categories, whose instances are to be checked for external consistency, aspects have only to be checked for internal consistency.

 Connectors being the glue of knowledge, their semantics is to make the difference.
-On that account, kernel connectors (blue lines) make a distinction between five kinds of connectors:
+On that account, the primary objective should be to set apart thesaurus and modeling connectors from ontological ones.
+That can be achieved through linguistic layers.

 - Interdependencies between capabilities at the enterprise level: roles, objects, activities, locations, events and processes.